-- where Excess Return ≤ 0 , no performance-based fee is payable; and - where Excess Return > 0, the performance-based fee calculation is the lowest of: - Excess Return x 10% [the basic fee calculation]; - [(UPt / HW) -1] x AVNAV x 10% [the fee on the amount above the high water mark]; and - AVNAV x 2% [the cap].
+- " where Excess Return ≤ 0, no performance-based fee is payable; and - " where Excess Return > 0, the performance-based fee calculation is the lowest of: - " Excess Return x 10% [the basic fee calculation]; - " $[(UPt/HW)-1] \times AVNAV \times 10\%$ [the fee on the amount above the high water mark]; and - " AVNAV x 2% [the cap].

 Definitions Excess Return = AR - HT UPt The unit price as at the last business day of the calculation period (t).
 This value is prior to the deduction of any performance-based fee to be paid in respect of performance in the current calculation period.
 UPt-1 The unit price as at the last business day of the prior calculation period (t-1).
 UPt-2 The unit price as at the first business day of the prior calculation period (t-2).
 D The cents per unit of distributions paid by a fund during the calculation period.
 HW High water mark.
 The highest unit price for a fund at the end of any prior calculation period on which a performance-based fee was payable (or, for the Growth Fund, if less, the Capped High Water Mark Unit Price), adjusted for any split or consolidation of units and any prior period distributions since the last performance-based fee was payable.
 AVNAV The Average Net Asset Value of a fund being the daily average net asset value over the calculation period.
 HRt Hurdle Rate applicable for current calculation period: For the Growth Fund, New Zealand Growth Fund, Australian Growth Fund and International Growth Fund: (Average OCR + 5%) multiplied by days since start of year/365 (366 days in leap years).
 For the Property & Infrastructure Fund: (Average OCR + 3%) multiplied by days since start of year/365 (366 days in leap years).
 HRt-1 Hurdle Rate applicable for prior calculation period. НТ Hurdle Return, the Hurdle Rate multiplied by the AVNAV. i.e. HRt x AVNAV.
-AR Actual Return applicable for current calculation period: (((UPt + D) / UPt-1) -1) x AVNAV (adjusted for any split or consolidation of units).
-Capped High Water Mark Unit Price Where the 2% cap has not applied in the immediately prior performance-based fee period, a Capped High Water Mark Unit Price for that period is not calculated.
-Where the 2% cap has applied in the immediately prior performance-based fee period, the Capped High Water Mark Unit Price is: if the performance-based fee would have been determined using the Excess Return if there had not been a fee cap: UPt-2 x (1 + (20% + HRt-1)); and if the performance-based fee would have been determined using the relevant high water mark if there had not been a fee cap: HW x (1 + 20%).
+AR Actual Return applicable for current calculation period: (((UPt + D) / UPt-1) -1) \times AVNAV (adjusted for any split or consolidation of units).